zongyf02/mlax/docs/source/api_overview.rst

 arrays stored in distinct PyTrees.
 Hyperparameters are NamedTuples containing hashable Python types (usually not valid JAX types).

-mlax does not promote types implicitly.
-This means, for example, passing `float16` inputs to a layer with `float32` weights will result in a runtime error.
-This is to avoid surprises in mixed-precision operations.

 mlax consists of 3 sub-packages and modules:

 .. toctree::